quixoticmonk/checkov-ephemerality-custom-checks/README.md

 1. **Ephemeral Creation Checks** - Identify resources that could be replaced with ephemeral data sources
 2. **Ephemeral Retrieval Checks** - Detect data sources that should be marked as ephemeral
 3. **Write-Only Attribute Checks** - Flag sensitive attributes that should be write-only

+## Terraform Version Compatibility

+**Important**: Ephemeral resources and write-only attributes are only fully supported in **Terraform versions below 1.11.0**.
+These checks are designed to work with Terraform configurations that target these earlier versions where ephemerality features are available.

+If you're using Terraform 1.11.0 or later, some of the ephemeral resource recommendations may not be applicable to your configuration.

 ## Checks Included